configcat/docs/website/docs/sdk-reference/dart.md

 ```

 ## HttpClient
-The ConfigCat SDK internally uses a <a href="https://github.com/flutterchina/dio" target="_blank">Dio HTTP client</a> instance to download the latest configuration over HTTP.
+The ConfigCat SDK internally uses a <a href="https://github.com/flutterchina/dio" target="_blank">Dio HTTP client</a> instance to download the latest config.json over HTTP.
 You have the option to customize the internal HTTP client.

 ### HTTP Timeout
 You can set the maximum wait time for a ConfigCat HTTP response by using Dio's timeouts.